-The crown jewel of Newport Beach’s new 10.4 acre Marina Park, the Lighthouse Bayview Cafe will join the community and sailing center in opening on Saturday, Dec.
-5. With expansive 180-degree harbor, mountain and city views, the Lighthouse Café is destined to be a neighborhood gathering place for delicious food, shared with friends.
+The crown jewel of Newport Beach’s new 10.4 acre Marina Park, the Lighthouse Bayview Cafe joined the community and sailing center, Saturday, Dec.
+5, 2015.
+With expansive 180-degree harbor, mountain and city views, the Lighthouse Café is destined to be a neighborhood gathering place for delicious food, shared with friends.

 Located at 1600 W. Balboa Blvd, the Lighthouse Café will serve food for Saturday’s opening festivities, and will offer limited walk-up service until officially opening the dining room and patio on Wednesday, Dec.
 9 at 7am.

 Lighthouse Café is nestled in the middle of a 24,000-square foot sailing and community center, complete with park and picnic areas next to a 23-slip marina.
 Marina Park will also feature dock space for boaters to access the park from the water.